-Additionally, PW had a higher diversity in AOA clades than CW (Fig. 3).
+Based on the phylogenetic congruency between 16S rRNA gene and amoA gene in archaeal genomes, we could assign amoA-defined clades to their corresponding 16S rRNA gene counterparts (Wang et al., 2021).
+The amoA-defined clades provide a better resolution on AOA classification and thus a better understanding on their functional diversity.
+PW had a higher diversity in AOA clades than CW (Fig. 3).
 Clades were assigned based on affinity to phylogenetic tree regions based on known AOA clades in the amoA database (Supplement Fig. 4) [38].
 ASVs with ambiguous locations (i.e. between clades) were labeled as undefined (UD).
 Hereafter, Ca. Nitrosotaleales is denoted as NT, Nitrosopumilales as NP, Ca. Nitrosocaldales as NC and Nitrosophaerales as NS.
 The CW metagenome contained only one clade at one time point (NT-α in December 2018).
 In contrast, the PW metagenome contained AOA-identified ASVs across all time points, including taxonomic units assigned to NP (NP-η) and NS (NS-δ, NS-γ, NS-ζ and NS-UD), as well as additional unidentified AOA ASVs.
 There were no ASVs assigned to NC in either site.
 All AOA clade absolute abundances were stable over time (Kruskal-Wallis), with the exception of NT-α (only present in CW in December) and NP-η (which first appeared in October).
-The most prominent clades identified in the PW site were NS-γ and ASVs that were undefined within the structure of the phylogenetic tree.
+The most prominent clades identified in the PW site were NS-γ which showed some slight increase during the drought period.

 Figure 4.
 Average absolute abundance of AOA clades at each location throughout the 2018 drought cycle.
 Absolute abundance of the respective clades for each site and time point is from 16S rRNA metagenome OTUs (i.e. relative abundance) multiplied by the total DNA copies per gram dry weight soil to calculate absolute abundance.
 Clade assignments are from the phylogenetic tree constructed with the amoA database described above (Fig. 5).
 UD indicates undetermined, NT is Ca. Nitrosotaleales, NS is Nitrososphaerales and NP is Nitrosopumilales.